aws/aws-emr-best-practices/content/benchmarking/introduction/purpose.md

 # ** Purpose **

-The purpose of this guide is to provide AWS field teams a methodology for how to run Spark benchmarks on EMR.
-By following this guide, field teams will be able to identify the lowest price-performance option to run customer Spark workloads, across a variety of variables such as engine type (EMR, OSS), deployment models (EC2, EKS, Serverless) or Hardware options (M, C, R, family).
-The focus of this guide is price-performance, other considerations such as features, user experience or compatibility with other services are out of scope.
-These are also important to evaluate based on customers use cases and needs.
+The purpose of this guide is to provide a methodology for running Spark benchmarks on EMR.
+By following this guide, you will be able to identify the lowest price-performance option for running Spark workloads, considering various variables such as engine type (EMR, OSS), deployment models (EC2, EKS, Serverless), or hardware options (M, C, R, family).

+The focus of this guide is on price-performance.
+Other considerations, such as features, user experience, or compatibility with other services, are out of scope.
+However, it's essential to evaluate these aspects based on your customers' use cases and needs.